Barbara Bush won't seek more medical treatment after hospitalizations

 In a statement, the spokesman said Bush, 92, would instead focus on "comfort care" after consulting with doctors and family members.

-It wasn’t immediately clear what Bush, the wife of former President George H.W.
-Bush, had been hospitalized for.
+It wasn't immediately clear what Bush, the wife of former President George H.W.
+Bush and mother of former President George W. Bush, had been hospitalized for.

 "It will not surprise those who know here that Barbara Bush has been a rock in the face of her failing health, worrying not for herself — thanks to her abiding faith — but for others," the statement said.